thinqinc/twilio-thinQLCR-dotnet/README.md

-# Twilio Wrapper .NET Library For thinQ LCR integration
+# Twilio .NET SDK 5.X Wrapper Library For thinQ LCR integration

 #### Note that you will need a valid LCR Account with thinQ before using the libraries.
 For more information please contact your thinQ Sales representative at [http://www.thinq.com](http://www.thinq.com)